 That way, you can base your future growth decisions on the numbers that count – and that will count on your bottom-line:

-- Get clarity on how big do you really want to be.
 A famous ad executive once asked the same question with a twist, “How big can we get before we get bad?” … but the principle at work is the same.
 Get some clarity around the growth opportunities that do exist, how you can take advantage of them while still delivering outstanding service, and how everything contributes to your exit strategy.

 Why is an exit strategy important?